 Ironically, Sony's high-end pro level headphones faithfully reproduced all the flaws of that old recording; Seidio�s unit, on the other hand, filtered out some of the noise, so that the track actually sounded better to me.

+But I can't stress enough that headphones are a very personal thing, verging on religion, and the subject of endless debate amongst audiophiles.
 Note: To optimize your Treo�s sound, if you rip your own MP3s, try upping your MP3 encoding from 128-bit to 160-fixed or variable bit rate.
 This provides a great compromise between sound quality and file size.
 Another thing to try is Normsoft�s PocketTunes, which has become the standard for the Treo.
 It features a five-band graphic EQ that enables you to make adjustments to meet your taste.

 When used as a telephone headset for calls, I found using these quite enjoyable and an improvement over any of the Bluetooth headsets I�ve tested.
 People I�ve called reported that my voice sounded very clear (and the best they�ve heard from headsets that I�ve tested).